 The center-radius form of the circle equation comes directly from the Distance Formula and the definition of a circle.
 If the center of a circle is the point (h, k) and the radius is length r, then every point (x, y) on the circle is distance r from the point (h, k).
 Plugging this information into the Distance Formula (using r for the distance between the points and the center), we get:

-You should recognize this formula; you will be expected to be able to read information from it.
+You should practice until you can readily recognize this formula, because you will be expected to be able to read information from it.